Skip to main content

 If you are on a team that does not have a tech lead, or you are the tech lead, please contact the Lead Developer in your area or email GOV.UK senior tech with details on who you are and what team you’ve joined, so that they can help.

-Once you have full admin access on your laptop, run the following in your command line to install the Xcode command line tool:
+Run the following in your command line to install the Xcode command line tools:

 xcode-select --install